raspberrypilearning/getting-started-with-wearables/worksheet.md

 1. Once all of the crocodile clips are in place, connect your FLORA to the computer using the USB cable.

+## Controlling the NeoPixel with code

+We are going to write some code to control the NeoPixel.
+This is slightly more complicated than controlling the on board LED because we need to use the NeoPixel library to communicate with the NeoPixel itself as it can do many more things than a normal LED.

 1. In the Arduino IDE, select `File > New` to create a new program  (called a 'sketch').

-1. We are going to write some code to control the NeoPixel.
-This is slightly more complicated than controlling the on board LED because we need to use the NeoPixel library to communicate with the NeoPixel itself as it can do many more things than a normal LED.

 1. Keep the code that is automatically inserted and add this line of code at the very start of your sketch.
 This will import the Adafruit NeoPixel library: